On one of my computer screens I have a picture of a road that disappears into tuly fog.

 The fog will embrace me again.
 It always does.

 I know it’s about the journey.
 I know I will doubt my decisions.
 I will doubt my intentions.
 I will doubt my abilities, but it won’t matter.
-I’ll get as far as I can today one step at a time because…
+I’ll get as far as I can today because…

 I really want to get there, wherever my there is.